willprice/stm32l1_discovery_gnu_asm_toolchain_template/README.md

 Note: This requires you to already be running the `stlink` project and connected to the device by first runnnig the command `st-util`.

+## Contributing
-## Contributing 1.
-Fork and fix it yourself and submit a pull request 2.
-2. Open
+1. Fork and fix it yourself and submit a pull request
-issue
+2. Open an issue describing the problem

 If you're interested in running OpenOCD I suggest you look at this Makefile